Social Services

 It will take a total of 21 months

-Must be currently employed in a relevant role
+Currently employed in a relevant role

-Support of employer required
+Support from employer

-Recommended for experienced youth workers
+Ideally for experienced youth workers

-Must be currently employed in a relevant role
+Currently employed in a relevant role

-Support of employer required
+Support from employer

-Recommended for experienced youth workers
+Ideally for experienced youth workers